leonjza/leonjza.github.io/content/post/2014-12-23-hoof-to-root-solving-pegasus-1.markdown

 comments: true
 date: 2014-12-23T08:29:49Z
 title: hoof to root ? - solving pegasus 1
-url: /2014/12/23/hoof-to-root-solving-pegasus-1/
 ---

 ## introduction
 [Pegasus 1](https://www.vulnhub.com/entry/pegasus-1,109/) is a boot2root hosted on [VulnHub](https://www.vulnhub.com/) built by [@TheKnapsy](https://twitter.com/theknapsy).
 He wrote a [blogpost](http://knapsy.github.io/blog/2014/12/16/pegasus-has-arrived-my-first-boot2root-vm/) about it too containing a small introduction with Pegasus as his first boot2root (hoof2root? ;p).

+{{< figure src="/images/pegasus_logo.png" >}}

-{% img right https://i.imgur.com/PI4O7Dp.png %} Having recently played in the [Offsec Playground](https://leonjza.github.io/blog/2014/12/06/playing-in-the-playground-a-offsec-virtual-pentesting-labs-review/) a little after having completed my OSCP, I was relatively exhausted.
+Having recently played in the [Offsec Playground](https://leonjza.github.io/blog/2014/12/06/playing-in-the-playground-a-offsec-virtual-pentesting-labs-review/) a little after having completed my OSCP, I was relatively exhausted.
 Pegasus had its fair share of frustrations and had me digging around quite a bit.
 I did however learn a very valuable lesson... _again_.
 You will see this in the **my_first** section.

 Like many other write ups I do, I will also recommend you try this one first before you read on.
 For me, Pegasus was definitely slightly more difficult than the usual VulnHub stuff you would see, but part of that may just as well be due to fatigue and that year end holiday mode ;p.
 However, that should not discourage you to give it a bash anyways!